-A couple years ago, I decided to go desk free.
-The first year, I used a tiny computer table (no storage) and the second year, I just used the kidney bean table I had for groups.
+A couple years ago, I decided to go desk free (to see how this looked in my overall room check out my full office tour).
+The first year, I used a tiny computer table (no storage) and the second year, I used the kidney bean table I had for groups.
 I LOVED this because it gave me so much more space in my room.
 It did make it a little more challenging to store things though.
 I eventually started using two rolling drawer carts for all of the things that would normally go in a desk, and it rocked (affiliate link on Amazon but I think you can get them cheaper at Michaels or Sam’s Club sometimes!).
 I used these for office supplies, documents I was collecting for my portfolio, needs assessments and other yearly data, copies of ASCA standards and the CASEL wheel, art supplies for groups, etc. There was also one drawer for each of my grade levels where I kept materials inside for whatever lesson we were on.
 I could just pull the drawer out and take that with me to the lesson.

 Would the sun labels be helpful for you?
 Sign up for the email list and I’ll send them to you right away!

 Would you share what curriculum you are using in your groups?